6 Tips for Tackling Procrastination

 Occasional procrastination happens for a variety of reasons.
 When we feel run-down and exhausted or when one of our children needs some extra TLC, what feels like procrastination is really just prioritization, and it’s a good thing.
 But if your personality lends itself toward procrastination such that it becomes a regular occurrence, it’s probably time to make some very intentional changes.

-For example, if the task is big, take it in chunks.
-If you’re faced with a job that will take a steady three days, don’t try to rush and complete it in one or two.
+If the task is big, take it in chunks.
+For instance, if you’re faced with a job that will take a steady three days, don’t try to rush and complete it in one or two.
 Instead, give yourself some breathing room and allow a week.

 A realistic mindset also helps when a task seems very distasteful.
 We often increase that distaste by rehashing all of the ways the task is horrible.
 Instead, focus on the idea of a job well done to help you balance the negative with positive.